jl2/wpi/README.md

 This Common Lisp binding is released under the ISC license, but wiringPi itself is under the LGPL.

-This library has not yet been tested very well (yet).
-Basic functionality seems to work, but I have not yet tested the more advanced wiringPi features, like i2c and SPI.
+This library has not been tested very well (yet).
+Basic functionality works, but I haven't tested more advanced features, like i2c and SPI.
 Any help would be appreciated, and please create issues for any bugs.